enclave-networks/docker/README.md

 **Note**: Running Enclave inside a docker container requires more than just basic privileges.
 Specifically, you must provide the `--cap-add NET_ADMIN` and `--device /dev/net/tun` options for Enclave to create a tap device inside the container.

-If your container stops, restart it using `sudo docker restart enclave-fabric`.
+If your container stops, restart it using `docker restart fabric`.

 #### 4. Run commands against enclave from outside the container with `docker exec`.

 ```
-$ sudo docker exec enclave-fabric enclave status
+$ docker exec fabric enclave status

 Local identity: R899Q